What Is Schwarzbier?

 Photography courtesy of Eventide Brewing

-Pouring out a schwarzbier, you should find a beer that’s somewhere between a dark brown and ruby garnet to a jet black.
+Pouring out a schwarzbier, you should find a beer somewhere between a dark brown and ruby garnet to a jet black.

 Some might call it addictive even.